Lua

 - Use

-debuglibrary for advanced introspection - Embed Lua in C/C++ projects
+debuglibrary for traces and hooks (debug.traceback,debug.sethook) - Embed Lua in C/C++ projects via the stable C API

 Continue Learning